bacionejs/battito/README.md

   - The **piano** (pattern editor) is 48 notes wide and 32 beats tall.
   - The **textarea** is for import/export and manually edits of the tempo (first value), instruments and song.
 - Click on the column headers in the **sequencer** to hear what the instruments sound like.
 - You can select multiple columns/rows in the **sequencer** for playback, but you can only have one column/row selected while editing notes on the **piano**.
-Click the upper-left corner cell to toggle the whole song.
+Click the upper-left corner cell in the **sequencer** to toggle the whole song.
 - To enter a note on the **piano**, select a column/row in the **sequencer** and click the intersecting cell to select a pattern ID.
 Then you can edit that pattern on the **piano**.
 The **sequencer** constantly loops over the selected **sequencer** columns/rows.
 To toggle the whole song, click the upper-left of the **sequencer**.
 Supports 8 patterns per track.
 To advance the pattern ID number just keep clicking in the **sequencer** cell.
 You can reuse a pattern ID.
 When coming back to edit a pattern, don't click the **sequencer** cell as that will advance the pattern ID, just select a column/row.
 - For an example of music in a game, see [Bike](https://github.com/bacionejs/bike).